 I am in a wonderful season in my life, with blessings still unfolding, and I owe it all to God.
 I do not plan to leave out any of the pain and shame of my early years, nor do I plan to leave out any of God’s blessings.
 I have come to realize, as the songwriter said, “My good days outweigh my bad days, and I will not complain.”
 I know full well that the same God who has blessed me is able to bless others.
 There are so many African-American youths who have given up on themselves.
 They feel life has no value, even at an early age.
 Perhaps that is why we see so much violence in our communities.
 Many of them have no hope, dreams or aspirations.
 One of the greatest tragedies in life is to wake up every day and not have anything to look forward to.
 This book will show how God can take you out of the valley of despair to the mountain of hope, and turn grief into joy.

 Every page of the book will have words that will flow from my heart to your heart.
 It is God, and he alone, who deserves the glory for all he’s done and for all he will do.
 Blessings are still unfolding, and I look forward to new blessings each day, for I know that morning by morning new mercies I see.
 Don’t dwell on your past, look to your future.
 It may be repetitious, but it is true, “It’s Not Where You Start, But Where You Finish.”

 Rev. Charles Quann is the pastor of Bethlehem Baptist Church.

-The Rev. Charles W. Quann is the senior pastor of the Bethlehem Baptist Church in Penilyn, and Spring House, Pa.
+Rev. Charles W. Quann is pastor of Bethlehem Baptist Church in Montgomery County.